nikakvo/GKI_Kernel_SukiSU/README.md

-# GKI SukiSU-Ultra + SUSFS Build System
+# GKI SukiSU-Ultra + SUSFS Build System — Poco F6 Pro

-### An automated build system for GKI kernels with SukiSU-Ultra and SUSFS
+### An automated build system for GKI kernels with SukiSU-Ultra and SUSFS, built and tested for the Poco F6 Pro / Redmi K70 (`vermeer`)

+> **Scope — read this first.** This project is developed, built and tested
+> for **one target: `android13-5.15` on the Poco F6 Pro / Redmi K70
+> (`vermeer`)**.
+That is the only configuration I actually flash and run.
+> Because it produces a standard GKI kernel, it will also boot on other
+> devices sharing the same `android13-5.15` GKI base — but I don't test
+> those, so treat them as use-at-your-own-risk.
+>
+> The build scripts *can* target other Android/kernel families
+> (`android12-5.10`, `android14-6.1` are tracked in the matrix), and you're
+> free to try them — but they are **not tested and not supported**.
+> `android15-6.6` and newer are **known to break** (the build failed
+> outright when tried) and are left disabled.
+If you build anything other
+> than `android13-5.15` for `vermeer`, you're on your own, and a working
+> boot.img backup is mandatory.

-> Does not support OnePlus ColorOS 14/15 or non-GKI devices
+> Does not support OnePlus ColorOS 14/15 or non-GKI devices.

 > If this is your first time using it, please **read the following carefully** — don't waste other people's time out of laziness!